Sandwich Maker Wattage Guide: 750W vs 1000W Explained

 What Does Sandwich Maker Wattage Mean?

-Sandwich maker wattage is the amount of electric power the heating plates draw, measured in watts.
-Most sandwich makers sold in India fall between 700W and 1000W, with 750W to 850W being the common sweet spot for home use.
-Higher wattage heats the plates faster but does not always make a better sandwich.
+Sandwich maker wattage is the electric power the heating plates draw.
+It is measured in watts.
+Most makers sold in India fall between 700W and 1000W.
+The common sweet spot for home use is 750W to 850W.
+Higher wattage heats the plates faster.
+But it does not always make a better sandwich.

 Think of wattage like the flame size on your gas stove.
 A bigger flame heats the tawa quicker.
 But once the tawa is hot, the roti cooks the same either way.
 A sandwich maker works on the same idea.